 Subproject Activities / Field Potential Environmental Impacts Mitigation Measures Cost Implementatio n Supervisio n requirements, self -monitoring and reporting procedures.
-Project disclosure and Community awareness Lack of awareness by the Public and Community on project activities or GRM • Disclose project information/brief on NHDCL website, along with GRM mechanism and contact numbers, and one available at the site office Design and install project signboards as per design standards and specifications of the District and include relevant contact numbers for GRM PMU Operating cost PIU / PMU PMU Construction phas T = Award of Construction work for goods and services • The project will generate employment and business opportunities for local suppliers of construction materials as well as material transporters and machine operators.
-PMU Operating cost PIU / PMU PMU Site preparation and Construction of site office, worker camps and material storage sheds Encroachment on government or private land due to lack of space for accommodating worker camps and storage • If required, land will be leased from government or private landowners to set up worker camps, material storage and to park machinery.
+Project disclosure and Community awareness Lack of awareness by the Public and Community on project activities or GRM Disclose project information/brief on NHDCL website, along with GRM mechanism and contact numbers, and one available at the site office Design and install project signboards as per design standards and specifications of the District and include relevant contact numbers for GRM PMU Operating cost PIU / PMU PMU Construction phase Award of Construction work Positive multiplier effect for goods and services The project will generate employment and business opportunities for local suppliers of construction materials as well as material transporters and machine operators.
+PMU Operating cost PIU / PMU PMU Site preparation and Construction of site office, worker camps and material storage sheds Encroachment on government or private land due to lack of space for accommodating worker camps and storage If required, land will be leased from government or private landowners to set up worker camps, material storage and to park machinery.
 Set aside a secure enclosure/shed for the storage of cement, lubricants, solvents, paint, electrical and other breakable material.
 Fuel and other petroleum products must be stored at storage areas away from water drainage and protected by impermeable lining and bunded 110%.
-Contractor's cost Contractor PIU Recruitment and management of workers Non-compliance with National recruitment regulations and risk of employing underage children. • Strictly follow the "Handbook on Recruitment and Employment of Foreign Workers in Bhutan" with respect to screening recruitment, worker permits, road passes, management, and repatriation Process for worker permits and entry as per prevailing health restrictions and screening requirements.
-Contractor's cost Contractor PIU
+Contractor's cost Contractor PIU Recruitment and management of workers Non-compliance with National recruitment regulations and risk of employing underage children.
+Recruitment and Employment of Foreign Contractor's cost Contractor PIU